 If major venue openings are any indication, Maylands is the suburb of the moment.

 Hot on the heels of Lyric Lane comes its neighbour The Seasonal Brewing Co.
-The 300-person brewery and venue is the brainchild of locals Nicholas Southwell and partner Emily ten Raa, and hospitality veteran Michael Cheang of Frisk Small Bar and Alfred’s Pizzeria.
+The 300-person brewery and venue is the brainchild of locals Nicholas Southwell, partner Emily ten Raa, and hospitality veteran Michael Cheang of Frisk Small Bar and Alfred’s Pizzeria.

 “Getting people into Maylands is a really important thing,” says Brody Watts, head brewer of Seasonal Brewing and formerly of Indian Ocean Brewing.
 “Being the local brewery for everyone in Maylands and the surrounding suburbs is what we want to focus on first and foremost.”

-Watts is initially brewing 12 beers with eight available on opening day.
-The starting range will include popular styles such as pale and red ales to more boutique brews: think saison, NEIPA (New England IPA) and grisette, a thirst-quenching French beer style.
+Watts is initially brewing 12 beers, with a starting range that features popular styles such as pale and red ales to more boutique brews: think saison, NEIPA (New England IPA) and grisette, a thirst-quenching French beer style.
 Special runs and limited editions will make an appearance with canning considered in the future.

 “There’s a big focus on having a diverse range with all the flavours and what people are into,” says Watts.
 “It’s largely market driven but at the same time it’s good to be at the front of that market.”